oasisprotocol/docs/docs/node/run-your-node/prerequisites/hardware-recommendations.md

 :::

 This page describes the **minimum** and **recommended** system hardware requirements for running different types of nodes on the Oasis Network.
+If you are running more than one ParaTime on a single node, you will require more resources.

 :::caution